Bodyweight management

 No sugar

-A major part of the best fat-loss diet is to get rid of added sugar in your foods.
-The study also shows that high sugar levels can damage your brain and cause or worsen dementia.
+A major part of a healthy diet is to get rid of added sugar in your foods.
+This study shows that high sugar levels can damage your brain and cause or worsen dementia.

 The exclusion of sugar is no big problem and your body adapts quite rapidly.
 It is just like turning the volume of your stereo down and your ears will adjust.
 The craving for sugary foods hangs on for the first couple of days.
 At the beginning of the process, you are most motivated and eager to do the right thing.
 That helps to get through the first “tough” days and after that, it becomes much easier.
 Things like raisins, fruits, and daddles are small explosions of sugary taste and you will be surprised how easy it is to relinquish added sugar.